 This is really an Agile point, but a point worth making.
 The best micro-battle leaders are very good at coming up with clear, contained failure points that allow the team to develop targeted prototypes through quick rounds of failure and adaptation.
 This is a real art.
 It’s very easy to overinvest in the prototype by creating a lot of functionality or complexity that really has nothing to do with the failure point.
 This creates costs and slows down prototype testing.
 It also creates a lot of noise in interpreting customer feedback.
 Are customers reacting positively or negatively because the prototype addresses the failure point, or are they merely reacting to all the bells and whistles you’ve added?

 The hurdle of transferability is high and leads to more failure

-Remember, a key definition of a successful prototype is that it is transferable to other markets (or next customers, or channels or employees).
-So not only will you probably fail in testing with the initial design target before you find success, but you will likely have to fail again in the next cycle, as you adapt the prototype to the next market.
+Remember, a key definition of a successful prototype is that it’s transferable to other markets (or next customers, or channels or employees).
+So not only will you probably fail in testing with the initial design target before you find success, but you’ll likely have to fail again in the next cycle, as you adapt the prototype to the next market.
 The more narrowly and precisely you define the design target in the first instance, the more you will fail in testing for transferability.
 That’s just part of the process.

 Facts matter, and so do focus group insights

 Every micro-battle mission should define the metric used to measure both the success of the initial prototype and the subsequent repeatable model.
 It’s also important that the micro-battle team understands how to gather data to demonstrate it has hit the metric.
 Equally critical, however, is that the team learns from each prototype test, which involves rigorous use of both qualitative and quantitative customer feedback.
 In this context, focus groups matter a lot, and the best micro-battle leaders create the right conversation with customers to get real insight into what’s going on.
 Customer dialogue matters as much as a quantitative survey.